ilianjaeger/tmos_app/README.md

 ### Vicon installation

 This application uses the [Vicon SDK](https://www.vicon.com/software/datastream-sdk/?section=downloads).
-Download the newest version (> 11.1.0) for Python support.
+Download the newest version (> 1.11.0) for Python support.
 The current version only works on Windows machines.

-Install the python data stream library <em>vicon_dssdk</em> by running the configuration file (in the installation folder) Make sure the desired environment is activated (`conda activate [env_name]`)
+Install the python data stream library <em>vicon_dssdk</em> by running the configuration file (in the installation folder).
+Make sure the desired environment is activated (`conda activate [env_name]`)

 ```